The 10 most common mistakes when buying a house | key4.ch

 7. Understating costs

-The current favorable interest rate for buyers makes it tempting to consider buying a property even if the equity deposit (Eigenkapitaleinlage) is insufficient and your monthly income is too tight.
+The dream of owning your own home makes it tempting to consider buying a property even if the equity deposit (Eigenkapitaleinlage) is insufficient and your monthly income is too tight.
 Prospective buyers quickly forget about the need to satisfy the affordability criteria for obtaining mortgage approval.
 Essentially, your costs must not exceed 33% of the gross household income.
 To cushion the impact of any fluctuations, mortgage providers base their calculations on an annual mortgage interest rate of 5%.

 8. Not negotiating the purchase price